joahua/blog/_posts/2013-04-26-ssi-on-os-x-mountain-lion-server-10-8-3.md

 ---
 We currently have a strong dependency on SSI at work and were recently offered a nicely-specc&#8217;d Xserve that was being retired for use as an in-house preview server.

 I&#8217;ve got my doubts about SSI, but we have literally thousands of templates that require it for includes.
-It also functions in subtly different ways to PHP, and we&#8217;re not about to embark on any bulk conversions of our front-end templates into haml, jade, or whatever else is in vogue â€“ the legacy cost is to great.
+It also functions in subtly different ways to PHP, and we&#8217;re not about to embark on any bulk conversions of our front-end templates into haml, jade, or whatever else is in vogue – the legacy cost is too great.

 Apologia out of the way, we are using Mountain Lion&#8217;s in-built Apache 2.2 server after a trigger-happy rm -rf on my part killed a painstakingly crafted homebrew version implemented by a colleague.